6 Signs Your Subletter Is Going to Be a Problem

 The Bigger Picture

-Finding the right subletter isn't just about avoiding disaster.
-It's about respecting the people you live with, protecting your own lease and security deposit, and setting up a short-term arrangement that works for everyone involved.
+Finding the right subletter is about respecting the people you live with, protecting your own lease and security deposit, and setting up a short-term arrangement that works for everyone involved.

 The best time to spot a problem subletter is before they have your keys.
 The six signs above won't catch every issue — some people are just hard to live with in ways that don't show up early — but they'll filter out the most common and most damaging situations.
 Trust what you observe, take your roommates' input seriously, put the important stuff in writing, and don't let urgency override your judgment.
 A vacant room for an extra week costs far less than a subletter who turns your home upside down.